 From IAHE Board Member, Penny Taylor:

-Here’s a good beginning…The IAHE will soon offer its revised publication, Home Education in Indiana, in an e-book and is certainly worth having.
+Here’s a good beginning…The IAHE now offers its revised publication, Home Education in Indiana and is certainly worth having.
 It gives an overview of all the basic things we would spend hours discussing and you’ll have it there at your fingertips as a reference.
 Well worth the price!